suncoast-devs/handbook/lessons/algorithms-day-two/activity.md

 order: 2
 ---

-# Lets Play Robot
+# Play Robot

-In this activity we will explore the necessity to be specific and detailed in how we present information to a computer.
+In this activity, we will explore the necessity to be specific and detailed in how we present information to a computer.

 ## Numbers...